LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/bot-groups-collaboration.md

     <img class="fancyimage" style="width:350px" src="img/ConvoBuilder/advtutorial/bot_service.png">

     Seamlessly, the different bots that have been created will enter and exit the conversation to meet the needs of your users.
 When the Greeter bot is unable to handle the “Order Status” intent, it looks to its collaborator bots to see whether they are able to assist.
-Note that the bot name displayed will change based on which bot is currently working with our users.
+Note that the bot name displayed changes based on which bot is currently working with our users.

     With our bots now properly split up and working in tandem to handle a user's needs, there are additional improvements and best practices that we can implement to ensure proper handling and understanding of our users' intents.